Zola returns to Chelsea as Sarri's assistant

 Zola headed straight off with Sarri and his squad to Perth for Chelsea's opening pre-season match.

-The travelling party mixes youth with experience as Chelsea await the return of their World Cup stars but David Luiz, Marcos Alonso, Davide Zappacosta, Cesc Fabregas, Danny Drinkwater, Ross Barkley, Tiemoue Bakayoko, Alvaro Morata and new signing Jorginho are all present.
+The travelling party mixes youth with experience as Chelsea await the return of its FIFA World Cup stars but David Luiz, Marcos Alonso, Davide Zappacosta, Cesc Fabregas, Danny Drinkwater, Ross Barkley, Tiemoue Bakayoko, Alvaro Morata and new signing Jorginho are all present.

 "It is a long way to travel but we are very pleased to go there and entertain our supporters over there," added Zola, who has managed West Ham, Watford and Birmingham City in England, along with Cagliari back in his native Sardinia.